hellt/netdevops.me/blog/posts/2021/uksm-patch.md

   - uksm
   - ubuntu

-title: How to patch Ubuntu 20.04 Focal Fossa with UKSM?
 ---

+# How to patch Ubuntu 20.04 Focal Fossa with UKSM?

 Running multiple VMs out of the same disk image is something we, network engineers, do quite often.
 A virtualized network usually consists of a few identical virtualized network elements that we interconnected with links making a topology.